thinkbeforecoding/PSEventStore/README.md

 PSEventStore
 ============

-A powershell module for the EventStore
+A powershell module for the EventStore.

+Get the EventStore at http://geteventstore.com

 __Installation__